lucaspecina/watson-co-scientist/DEVELOPMENT_LOG.md

 ### Impact on the System

 The integration of domain-specific knowledge and enhanced evolution strategies has significantly improved the system's ability to generate and refine scientific hypotheses.
-The Watson Co-Scientist can now:
+The Raul Co-Scientist can now:

 1. Ground hypotheses in appropriate domain-specific terminology and concepts
 2. Adapt its evolution strategy based on the specific weaknesses identified in reviews